 Dogs need adventure and excitement to keep them stimulated and happy.
-There are so many different smells and textures for their paws to keep their brain working.
+There are so many different smells and textures at the beach to keep their brain working.
 Just remember to bring a towel when you take your dog swimming in the sea!

 - Check whether your local beaches allow dogs.
 Not all beaches allow dogs and some have certain restrictions.

 - Check the quality of the water in your area before you take your dog swimming.
 This is important for both your health and your dog’s health.
-Water quality can be checked here and here.
+Water quality can be checked on the maps here and here.

 - Check tide times in your area.